fmerg/pymerkle/API.md

 ## `class` __ProofValidator ( )__

-Wrapper for the `validateProof` function, employing the `validations.ValidationReceipt` class in order to organize validation results in an easy storable way.
+Wrapper for the `validateProof()` function, employing the `validations.ValidationReceipt` class in order to organize validation results in an easy storable way.

 ### `method` __.validate (*target_hash, proof* [*, save_dir=None*] )__

 Validates the inserted proof by comparing to target-hash, modifies the proof's status as `True` or `False` according to validation result and returns the corresponding `validations.ValidationReceipt` object.
-If a `validations_dir` has been specified at construction, then each validation receipt is automatically stored in that directory as a `.json` file, bearing as name the corresponding receipt's uuid.
+If a `save_dir` has been specified, then the generated receipt is automatically stored in that directory as a `.json` file, bearing as name the receipt's uuid.

 - **target_hash** (_bytes_) – the hash to be presumably attained at the end of the validation procedure (i.e., acclaimed current root-hash of the Merkle-tree having provided the proof)